toddwords/poetry-instruments/README.md

 * [Google Fonts](http://google.com/fonts) - good source of easy to implement fonts

 ###Running a local http server
+0. Clone this repo or download/extract the zip, and remember the location
 1. Open the Terminal / command prompt
-2. Cd (change directory) into the 'poetry-instruments' folder
+2. Cd (change directory) into the 'poetry-instruments' folder (from the repo)
 3. Run your http-server
 	1. If you have a Mac, you can run a python http server by typing **python -m SimpleHTTPServer 8080**
 	2. If you have Python 3 (newest version), you'll have to type **python -m http.server 8080**